 Finally, a straddle does change the strategy of a hand if all else is equal.
 When a player straddles, the stakes of the game have been doubled and you can think of your stack as having half as many big blinds as it previously did.
 That makes drawing hands like small pocket pairs or suited connectors less valuable because it’s costlier to see flops and there are fewer chips remaining for you to win if you happen to make a strong, disguised hand.
 However, high cards and high pairs are even better when someone straddles because it’s easier to get all of the chips in the middle and you’ll have a great chance of winning.

-That’s all there is to it!
+That’s all there is to it.
 Now you can play against your next straddler with confidence in how to adjust your game.
-To learn more about poker from our supportive teaching staff, consider enrolling in our free Poker Power lessons here.
-We’ll see you at the tables!
+To learn more about the power of poker from our supportive teaching staff, consider enrolling in our free Poker Power lessons here.
+We’ll see you at the tables.

 Poker Power is for educational purposes and does not permit gambling in our clubs.
 No poker experience is required.